wp-plugins/easy-testimonials/readme.txt

 = Help!
 I need more information! =

 OK!
 We have a great page with some helpful information here: http://easy-testimonials.com/

+= Hey!
+How do I allow my visitors to submit testimonials? =

+Great question!
+With the Pro version of the plugin, you can do this with our front end form that is output with a shortcode!
+Testimonials will show up as pending on the Dashboard, for admin moderation.
+Visit here to purchase the Pro version: http://easy-testimonials.com/easy-testimonials-pro/

 = Ack!
 This Testimonials Plugin is too easy to use!
 Will you make it more complicated? =